Tahul/nuxt-use-sound/README.md

 ## Setup

+In order to use this project, you must have [@nuxt/composition-api](https://composition-api.nuxtjs.org/) setup in your project.

-Add `nuxt-use-sound` dependency to your project
+Once you installed it, add `nuxt-use-sound` dependency to your project

 ```bash
 yarn add nuxt-use-sound